EIDU/personalization-plugin-interface/README.md

 This interface defines critical API components needed for building your personalization plugins to use within the EIDU platform.

+Please note:
+- Plugins submitted are sand-boxed at runtime to prevent them from causing malicious or unintentional harm.
+- Every new plugin revision submitted will require the source undergo review by EIDU engineering.

 ## Usage

 To add the Gradle dependency: